michaelfromyeg/michaelfromyeg/README.md

 ## What I'm up to 🧰

-- Tinkering...
+- Working at Notion on the [Collections team](https://notion.so/help/intro-to-databases)
-- Writing about CS and my life on my [blog](https://michaeldemar.co/blog) and creating content on [YouTube](https://youtube.com/@michaelfromyeg)
+- Writing about computer science and my life on my [blog](https://michaeldemar.co/blog) and creating content on [YouTube](https://youtube.com/@michaelfromyeg)

 ## What I've done 📚